-The Department of Agriculture and Water Resources manages 8 Japan quotas including edible bovine offal.
+The Department of Agriculture, Water and the Environment manages 8 Japan quotas including edible bovine offal.
 These quotas were put in place by the Japan–Australia Economic Partnership Agreement (JAEPA).

 Key dates to remember